ch604/wpg-weather-web/README.md

 This app uses [NOAA](https://github.com/paulokuong/noaa) to get the weather data and radar images from the National Weather Serivce.
 [Astral](https://github.com/sffjunkie/astral) is the calculation source for sunrise and sunset times.

 It also uses the fonts [VCR OSD Mono](https://www.dafont.com/vcr-osd-mono.font) and [SquareFont](https://www.dafont.com/squarefont.font).
-Background music is provided by [pixabay](https://pixabay.com/music/) and is AI generated.
+Included background music is provided by [pixabay](https://pixabay.com/music/) and is AI generated.
+Included loading screens are from Gemini 2.5 Flash and are also AI generated.

 ## License

 This code is available under the terms of the [MIT License]

+This was a pet project to help me learn python, but I ended up learning about sockets, flask/jinja, and css in the meantime.
+As a pet project, upkeep is not guaranteed, but forking is welcome.